Course: Genocide and Group Hostility

 - International community at large

-This hierarchy narrows down when prevention is allowed for members of the international community, avoiding potential threats to states’ sovereignty.
-As a rule, the international community should help states become self-sufficient in preventing mass atrocities.
+This hierarchy highlights the circumstances under which members of the international community may take preventive action, thereby limiting interventions that could threaten state sovereignty.
+Ideally, the international community should help states become self-sufficient in preventing mass atrocities.

 Education as prevention strategy